litexlang/litex-official-documents/Tutorial/Appendix_Homepage_of_Litex.md

 # Appendix: Homepage of Litex
-# Litex: Simply Scale Formal Reasoning In AI Era
+# Litex: The First Formal Language Learnable in 1–2 Hours

 **version v0.1.10-beta (not yet ready for production use)**
 *Jiachen Shen and The Litex Team*